-- a) Written feedback will be provided to all study participants who would like it. - b) Presentations at a range of stroke and incontinence related conferences, for example the Society for Research in Rehabilitation, UK Stroke Forum and Royal College of Nursing Continence Forum. - c) Presentations to appropriate forums within the participating Trust. - d) Findings will be disseminated via the North West Stroke Task Force information sharing channels, for example clinical practice sharing meetings, newsletters, patient and carer information documents (produced with Cumbria Social Services and Help the Aged), attendance at Service User Groups and local conferences.
+- a) Written feedback will be provided to all study participants who would like it. - b) Presentations at a range of stroke and incontinence related conferences, for example the International Continence Society, Society for Research in Rehabilitation, UK Stroke Forum and Royal College of Nursing Continence Forum. - c) Presentations to appropriate forums within the participating Trusts. - d) Findings will be disseminated via the Clinical Practice Research Unit information sharing channels, for example clinical practice sharing meetings, Service User Groups and local conferences.
 Findings will also be shared via the Stroke Research Networks. - e) We will submit findings to peer-reviewed academic (e.g. Stroke) and popular (e.g. Nursing Times) journals to maximise readership.